-In 1851, the settlement received the status of a city and was renamed Chita.
-At the same time Chita became the center of Zabaikalskaya oblast (province) where there was the commandment of Zabaikalskaya Cossack army.
-After railway was constructed in 1900, Chita became a big transportation juncture and industrial center of Zabaikalye region.
+In 1851, the settlement received the status of a town and was renamed Chita.
+At the same time, it became the center of Zabaikalskaya oblast (province).
+After the construction of the railway in 1900, Chita became a large transportation juncture and industrial center of Zabaikalye region.

 During the Russian Revolution, Chitinskaya Republic was declared in the city.
 Soviet power was established in the city in February 1918.
 From 1920 till 1922, Chita was the capital of Far Eastern Republic, from 1922 - the center of Zabaikalskaya gubernia.

-Due to its economical and geographical position which provides the shortest way from eastern regions of Russia, Eastern and Western Europe to China and South-Eastern Asia, Chita has a lot of potential functions.
-The main partners of the city in its cultural life and economic interrelations as usually are China and Mongolia.
+Due to its economical and geographical position, which provides the shortest way from the eastern regions of Russia, Eastern and Western Europe to China and South-Eastern Asia, Chita has great potential.
+China and Mongolia are the main partners of the city in its cultural life and economic interrelations.

-There are airports Kadala and Cheryomushki.
-Chita is a big railway juncture on Trans-Siberian railway.
-The administration of Zabaikalian railway is located in Chita, it controls the cargo freightage in the Republic of Buryatia, Zabaikalsky krai and Amurskaya oblast.
+Chita is a transportation hub in the Trans-Siberian railway and the federal highways R258 “Baikal” and R297 “Amur”, and A350 Chita - Zabaikalsk.
+The administration of Trans-Baikal Railway is located in Chita, it controls the cargo freightage in the Republic of Buryatia, Zabaikalsky krai and Amurskaya oblast.

 Chita transportation includes trolley-buses, buses and minibuses.